NOC-MDP/BarentsSeaTransects/docs/index.md

   - Chlorophyll
   - Sea Ice Concentration

+The Arctic Analysis model has a GEBCO bathymetry overlay (any gaps resulting from this are filled) and a reduced transect from 72 to 79 degrees North.

-The transect is 30 degrees East longitude running from 69.5 degrees North to 80 degrees North for the year 2023
+The NEMO-MEDUSA model currently has no overlay and is a larger transect of 69.5 to 80 degrees North.

+Both models show the year 2023.

 The pages showing the parameter plots are linked on the sidebar.